Special Medical Procedures for Children

 There has been a growing number of family law cases in Australia involving the sterilisation of young women with intellectual disabilities, including the landmark Australian High Court decision of Marion’s case which involved the sterilisation of an intellectually disabled girl.

 In such cases there is no question whether a child can consent to medical treatment as the child is not competent to do so.
 Therefore the question becomes whether the procedure should be characterised as a special medical procedure requiring court authorisation.
-If the answer is “yes”, then an Application must be made to the Family Court of Australia.
+If the answer is “yes”, then an Application must be made to the Federal Circuit and Family Court of Australia.

 We recommend seeking legal advice if you are unsure whether the treatment being sought on behalf of an intellectually disabled child may constitute a special medical procedure.